The Spiritual Cause of Jaw Tension (And How To Find Release)

 Yoga Poses

 Yoga poses influence your body’s energy and subtle body.
 If you’ve ever heard of a power stance (like standing confidently to increase confidence), this is essentially what yoga does, but each posture has a different effect.
-Here are the best yoga poses to explore for balancing your throat chakra:
+Here are a few supportive poses to explore for balancing your throat chakra:

 • Child’s pose